The Soldier's Details

 Naturally Alf Foch quickly earned the nickname from his mates in the 2/4th – ‘Marshall’ Foch!

 In 1957 Alf married widow Catherine Ellen Brown (nee Short).
 They met when he was in hospital upon his return from the war.
-They stayed together until his death in 1976.
+They remained together until his death in 1976.
 Catherine died in March 1999 at Midland.

 Catherine’s husband died unexpectedly in 1953 at Coorow aged 45 years.
 Previously from Gingin, Steve Brown was buried at Gingin.
 The couple had several children.